arusheea/gwctraining/README.md

 - The ReadMe.md files inside each directory have information on the specified topic, including examples.
 - At the end of each ReadMe, there are links to additional resources, and to exercises.
 Each link to an exercise will lead to a page that you should try to replicate.
 The solutions to these exercises will be inside the exercises-solutions directory.
+- The exercises should ideally be done without looking at the solution – the solutions are provided primarily for comparison and seeing ideal practices.
+Feel free to refer to your study material, and google for answers while working on them.
+They are mostly meant to refresh your memory on small items covered across the module.

 ### Contents